prpcodes/time-tracking-dashboard/README.md

 # Time Tracking Dashboard

-This project is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
+This project is a solution for the [Time Tracking Dashboard Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).

 ## Table of contents